 Recommended Video for you:

 Valence electrons are the electrons that are located in the outermost shell of an atom.
 In other words, these are the electrons that can be gained or lost during a chemical reaction.

 Irrespective of the type of chemical bond between atoms, be it an ionic, covalent or metallic bond, changes in the atomic structure are limited to the electrons in the outermost shell, i.e. valence electrons.

-The most palpable method would be to refer to an element’s atomic configuration and simply count the electrons in the outermost shell.
-However, this would be an extremely tedious chore, since we might have to rummage through textbooks to seek out configurations with which we’re not familiar.
+The most basic method would be to refer to the atomic configuration of an element and simply count the electrons in the outermost shell.
+However, this would be an extremely laborious task, as we may have to dig through textbooks to find configurations we do not know.

-However, there’s no need to fret, as there’s a much simpler manner of finding this coveted number.
+However, there’s no need to fret, as there’s a much simpler manner of determining this coveted number.
 This is a more generalized approach that only requires summoning one small resplendent rectangular sheet of paper — the periodic table.
-To find the number of valence electrons of an element, we must only refer to the periodic table and seek the element’s position within it.

-The periodic table is a neat arrangement of all the elements we have discovered to this point.
-The elements are arranged from left to right in ascending order of their atomic numbers, or the number of protons or electrons they contain.
+The periodic table is a clean arrangement of all elements discovered so far.
+The elements are arranged from left to right in ascending order of their atomic numbers or the number of protons or electrons they contain.

 So, what is the significance of the group number?

 Valence Electrons Of Elements Other Than Transition Elements – The Main Group Elements

 While the period number indicates the number of shells, the group number indicates the number of valence electrons in the outermost shell.
 Specifically, the number in the ones’ place.
 However, this is only true for the main group elements—the elements inhabiting groups 1-2 and 13-18.